RARangel/Cryptocurrencies/README.md

 Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies, so it has requested to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.

 The data will need to be processed to fit the unsupervised machine learning models.
-To group the cryptocurrencies, a clustering algorithm will, be used.
+To group the cryptocurrencies, a clustering algorithm will be used.
 Plotly and hvplot visualizations will be used to share the findings.

 ### Deliverables